 |Property, Plant & Equipment (PP&E)||

 There is one final distinction to be aware of — which is the classification between:

-- Operating Assets — Essential to the core ongoing operations of a company
+- Operating Asset — Essential to the core ongoing operations of a company

-- Non-Operating Assets — Not essential to the day-to-day operations of a company, even if they produce income (e.g. financial assets).
+- Non-Operating Asset — Not essential to the day-to-day operations of a company, even if they produce income (e.g. financial assets).